hector-sab/sab_labeling_tool/README.md

 - Remove dependency of ```OBJECT_LABELS```.
 - Allow more label files formats.
 - Add a method that allows personalized funtions to load label files.
+- Fix scrollbar in the labeling frame.
+- Allow drawing rectangles in the image frame.
+- Implement the add button to save the rectangles drew.
+- Implement the modify/rename label button.